Anuradha-Herath/maldives-activity-booking/README.md

 2. **Login with Admin Credentials**:
    - Use the admin account credentials to login
-   - You will automatically be redirected to the admin dashboard

 3. **Admin Panel Features**:
    - **Dashboard**: `/admin/dashboard` - Analytics and overview